top of page

 Helen Young (She/Her)

-Helen is the Artistic Director and founder of Urban Stories Theatre and Knox Theatre Collective.
+Helen is the Artistic Director and co-founder of Urban Stories Theatre and Knox Theatre Collective.
 Her first play, BONDS, won a writers circle award at the University of Winnipeg and her plays A Touch of Grace and No Way Back were nominated for CAT Awards for best original script.

 Amanda Wheeler (She/Her)

-Amanda is the Artistic Producer of Urban Stories Theatre.
+Amanda is the Artistic Producer and co-founder of Urban Stories Theatre.
 She is a graduate of the Mount Royal Technical Theatre program.
 Since graduation, she has been a presence in the theatre community from Stage Manager (Rogues Theatre, Calgary Young People's Theatre, Urban Stories Theatre) to Studio Co-ordinator for Company of Rogues Actors' Studio.

 Amanda has since stepped back to a more executive role with Urban Stories and looks forward to an exciting future building this amazing company